haruka-takagi-datascience/clustering/README.md

 <img src="images/img_18.png">
 <img src="images/img_19.png">

 All these different cross stitches would be useful in different situations.
 Hopefully this vignette was able to help you go through the basic necessary steps to execute a meaning image k-means clustering task.
+Thank you for reading!